wesbarnett/aoc-tool/README.md

 # aoc-tool

-These functions help to automate getting inputs and submitting results to Advent of Code.
+Python functions to automate getting inputs and submitting results to Advent of Code.

 Inputs are cached locally in `$HOME/.cache/aoc`.

 Please throttle your submissions to Advent of Code's servers.

+## Dependencies

+None.

 ## Installation